What are the Different Types of Polyurethane Finishes?

 Choosing your Finish

-The different types of polyurethane finishes ranked in sheen level starting from lowest to highest are as follows:
+The different types of polyurethane finishes, ranked by sheen from lowest to highest, include:

 Related links:Calcium Formate: Unlocking its Benefits and Applications ...

-High Gloss Polyurethane The highest sheen finish available.
-This finish is least commonly used in homes and results in high visibility imperfections.
+High Gloss Polyurethane: The highest sheen finish, this is the least commonly used in homes due to its tendency to highlight imperfections.

 What You Need to Know About Polyurethane Wood Finish

-There are four basic types of polyurethane wood finishes: matte, satin, semi-gloss, and high-gloss.
-Each type has its own unique benefits and drawbacks.
+There are four primary polyurethane wood finishes: matte, satin, semi-gloss, and high-gloss, each with unique pros and cons.